Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Tokiho," ranked by the total number of "Good!" votes.

-季 means "season, period, time."
+季 means "season, youngest, end."

-保 means "preserve, protect, guarantee."
+保 means "protect, maintain, guarantee."

 Ensure - To make sure something is safe and secure.